 Brett raised concerns about this proposal's potential risks, arguing that certifying homes with temporarily converted garages could lead to inaccurate ratings that don’t reflect the homeowner’s experience.
 Issues like oversized HVAC systems, air quality problems, and higher energy costs after reconversion are some concerns, while also emphasizing the potential safety risks, such as carbon monoxide exposure.

-The proposal addresses some of these concerns by prohibiting shared HVAC systems and limiting openings between the garage and the home to 50 square feet.
+The proposal addresses some of these concerns by prohibiting single HVAC systems from serving both the home and the converted garage and limiting temporary openings between the garage and the home to 50 square feet.

 Brett argues that the flexibility offered to builders could still lead to scenarios where corners are cut, resulting in unsafe or inefficient homes.
 He emphasizes the importance of maintaining a strict post-conversion inspection requirement to make sure that all aspects of the home meet specifications and adhere to safety and efficiency standards.